washanhanzi/await-openai/await-openai/README.md

 just some code I need to deal with openai api.

 > [!WARNING]
-> the API is not stable
+> API is not stable

-## features

-### openai

-types to work with openai api

-only chat completion for now
+only support chat completion for now

 compare to [async-openai](https://github.com/64bit/async-openai)

 - tag enum variant
 - dedicate completion chunk type
+- only types

+## features

 ### tiktoken